LBHackney-IT/social-care-recording/README.md

 ## 🙋‍♀️ User needs

+This tool takes the standard case recording workflow and makes it more flexible, to better fit the ways social workers actually operate:

 - **As a social worker**, I need to record information about a person
 - **As a social worker**, I need to see a summary of the person I'm recording information about
 - **As a social worker**, I need to record information in an order that suits the material I have available